Pennyw0rth/NetExec/README.md

 - 🔀 If you want to contribute, open a [Pull Request](https://github.com/Pennyw0rth/NetExec/pulls)
 - 💬 If you want to discuss, open a [Discussion](https://github.com/Pennyw0rth/NetExec/discussions)

-# Acknowledgments
-All the hard work and development over the years from everyone in the CrackMapExec project

 # Documentation, Tutorials, Examples
 See the project's [wiki](https://netexec.wiki/) (in development) for documentation and usage examples

 # Installation
 Please see the installation instructions on the [wiki](https://netexec.wiki/getting-started/installation) (in development)

+# Development
+Development guidelines and recommendations in development

+# Acknowledgments
+All the hard work and development over the years from everyone in the CrackMapExec project

 # Code Contributors
 Awesome code contributors of NetExec: